Skip to content

 How I Operate

 • Leaders Remove Barriers Strategy fails without execution, and execution requires trusting relationships.
-I lead by removing barriers and building capacity so my teams can do their best work.
+I lead by removing barriers and building capacity so the teams I support can do their best work.

 • Talent compounds.
 Surround yourself accordingly.
-I take great pride in seeking out excellent mentors, friends, and peers.
-I trust those on my teams use their special talents to lead as only they can.
+I seek out excellent mentors, friends, and peers.
+I trust the people on the teams I'm part of to lead with their special talents.

-• Discipline Compounds As a professional, husband, dad, and an athlete, I subscribe to the belief that consistency and standards drive results.
+• Consistency Wins As a professional, husband, dad, and an athlete, I subscribe to the belief that consistency and standards drive results.
 Keep showing up.

 I live in Washington, D.C., a place I feel grateful to call home.
-I am fortunate to have married my best friend and favorite person, adopted the greatest rescue on the planet (Franklin) over 12 years ago, and spent the last two years with George—the coolest kid in The District who makes me the proudest dad alive.
+I am fortunate to have married my best friend and favorite person, adopted the greatest rescue on the planet (Franklin) over 12 years ago, and spent the last two years with George, the coolest kid in The District.
+Being his dad is the best job I have.

 Preston with Liza